 The European Zebra Mussel Dreissena polymorpha: Introduced to the North American Great Lakes.
-It has spread to infest more than 40% of US waterways, fouls the cooling-water intakes of industry.
-It may have cost between US\$750 million and US\$1 billion in control measures from 1989 to 2000.3
+It has spread to infest more than 40% of US waterways, fouls the cooling-water intakes of industry and may have cost over US\$5 billion in control measures since 1989.